frederic-perez/AmE-dictionary/data/dictionary.md

 __issuance__ _n_ :three::hammer:
 __issue__ _v_
 __isthmus__
+__it ain't over till/until the fat lady sings__ _idiom_ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
+It is often used in reference to organized competitions, such as sporting events, political elections, or the like.
 __IT Band__
 __it dawned on someone__
 __it goes without saying__ _idiom_ It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).